 How do you get a stuck filter out without using any tools?
 Screw another filter on top of it.
 The idea is to increase the surface area you can grab, and thus making it easier to unscrew.
 But there is a problem with this method – You might get 2 stuck filters instead.
 Which, you might be able to unstuck with a rubber mat.

 Quick note: If you do not want to risk getting another filter stuck, you can use a step-down ring instead.

 This method only applies to the circular polarizer or similar “spinning” filters.
 It only worked for me after struggling for a few minutes, but it’s still worth a try.
 Simply strap a thick rubber band on the filter.
 Grab the part that does not move, and try to unscrew it.
 The rubber band should give you more grip, more area, and thus more turning force to release the stuck.

 Quick note: You can also use a piece of rough-textured cloth or anything that can help you get more grip.

-When all else fails, we turn to the filter gods and start praying.
-The methods described in this section are rather dangerous… but desperate times call for desperate measures.
+When all else fails, we pray to the filter gods.
+The methods described in this section are rather dangerous… But desperate times call for desperate measures.
 Just don’t ever attempt to do these otherwise.